ChingPingWang/TC_FEM/README.md

 # README

-Improving Tumor Cellularity Estimation with Ensemble Mask R-CNN: Insights from the PAIP 2023 Challenge
+Boosting Predictive Accuracy in Tumor Cellularity Evaluation with AI-Powered Ensemble Methods

 An ensemble Mask R-CNN model with data augmentation was proposed to identify the tumor and non-tumor nucleus.

 ## Set Up Environment
-This algorithm was implemented by using python 3.6.11 using Tensorflow 1.10.0 and Keras 2.2.4 on Linux system with 1 NVIDIA GeForce GTX 1080 Ti GPU.
+This algorithm was implemented by using python 3.6.11 using Tensorflow 1.10.0 and Keras 2.2.4 on Linux system with 1 NVIDIA GeForce GTX 2080 Ti GPU.

 ## Running the code